nevenabgd/business_online/README.md

 ## How to manually run different parts of the pipeline
 Note: All jobs are tuned to run optimally on a 10 node spark cluster (node size m5.xlarge)
 * Clone the project git repository
-* Run jobs in next order:
+* Run jobs in the following order:
 1. repartition index job (Note: Replace 'CC-MAIN-2020-34' with crawl snapshot you want to process)
 ```bash
 spark-submit \